 Belgium is a very small country located in the heart of Europe.
 It is bordered by four countries: France, the Netherlands, Germany, and Luxembourg.
 There are 9 million people there, and three official languages (Dutch, French, and German), though English is widely spoken.
 Leuven is a town of 80,000 people that is located 20 miles east of Brussels, in the Dutch-speaking Flanders region.
 It is less than three hours by train to Amsterdam, Cologne and London, and just one and a half hours from Paris.
 In Leuven, the campus is the city and vice versa.
 With its cobblestone streets and impressive gothic architecture, it is a quaint and charming city that pulses with the life of the university.”

 Criteria for Applying

 - Typically sophomores with a minimum cumulative GPA of a 3.0 or higher may apply.
-Students must submit an online application along with a Course Planning form by 5:00 P.M. the Wednesday after the Thanksgiving break for the year or spring.
+Students must submit an online application with support documents by the deadline.

 - If you have a CQPA between 2.8–2.99, you may apply for an appeal.
-You must complete an online application, submit a Course Planning form, and a brief essay before 5 p.m. the Wednesday after the Thanksgiving break for the year or spring.
+You must complete an online application.

 - You must be able to find courses which fit into your Loyola program and allow full-time participation, but students should have course alternates (2-3) in case of registration problems abroad, like time conflicts or a course is canceled.